Federal Employee Benefits & Resources

 Financial Planning Matters: What New Hires and Mid-Career Professionals Should Know

 Financial planning provides strategies to prepare for future needs and meet current ones through investment, savings and thrift.
-Federal employees have many resources for financial stability – but federal employee financial planning can be complex.
+Federal employees have many resources for financial stability – but financial planning for Feds can be complex.

 Let’s look at some milestones: